derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-03/01/2026 16:23:14 : 3 Database Admins walked into a NoSQL bar.
+04/01/2026 16:22:52 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Eight bytes walk into a bar.
-The bartender asks, 'Can I get you anything?'
-'Yeah,' replies the bytes.
-'Make us a double.'
+A programmer walks into a bar and orders 1.38 root beers.
+The bartender informs her it's a root beer float.
+She says 'Make it a double!'
 <!-- replace-with-joke ends -->